New in 2015: Deaf Studies program

 The course dates: Feb 19, Mar 5, 19, April 2, 16, May 7, 21, June 4, 18

 What is culture?
 What is a society?
 What is a community?

 The age of philosophers – what did they think about deaf people and their language?

 Clerics of the middle ages – their ideas about deaf people.

-The “French Method” and the “German Method” of teaching the deaf compete.
+The “French Method” and the “German Method” for teaching the deaf compete in Europe.

 The Golden Age of Deaf education in America, culminating in the opening of a college for the Deaf.

 The Age of Oralism.
 Nationalism; ethnocentrism; evolution, Social Darwinism/Social Engineering, eugenics; the Milan Congress.